-I used pumpkin pie spice to give this pumpkin bread its warm, cozy flavour that just screams fall.
+I used pumpkin pie spice to give this pumpkin bread its warm, cozy flavor that just screams fall.
 If you can’t find pumpkin spice then you can substitute 1 1/2 teaspoons ground cinnamon, 1/2 teaspoon ground ginger, 1/8 teaspoon ground nutmeg, and 1/8 teaspoon ground cloves.

 How to make it

 This coconut flour pumpkin bread is quick and easy to make.
 Start by preheating the oven, then add the eggs, pumpkin purée, olive oil, maple syrup, vinegar, salt, and pumpkin pie spice to a large mixing bowl.
 Use a whisk to mix well.